wezhubb/CSC495/final_report.md

 True Negative: 425,
  ```

-### Identify problem
+### Error Analysis and Identify Problems
-&nbsp;&nbsp;&nbsp;&nbsp; From the above output, we can see that both accuracies are low.
+&nbsp;&nbsp;&nbsp;&nbsp; From the above output, we can see that both accuracies are low because of the high false positive rate.
+With a detailed review of the false positive error generated by both algorithms, we found that we could classify the false positive error reasons into two categories:

-&nbsp;&nbsp;&nbsp;&nbsp; Looking into the incorrect output, we identified situations like
+1. The word is a general English word like oral, none, and hit - 82 occurrences
+2. The word is not a general English word nor a medication word like PMS, CBT, and teva - 33 occurrences

+&nbsp;&nbsp;&nbsp;&nbsp; Since we get a high error rate due to the reason of incorrectly identified general English words, we would look into those cases and identify situations like
 ```
 Misspelled Word: 'None now';
 correction using program: '[neon/ne/neón/néon] now';